 To meet the challenge, we tailored the resources to different roles and industries.
 We used industry- and role-specific terms, problems and examples, creating multiple resources for multiple parallel campaigns.

 It was painstaking, but the difference was evident in 2 weeks: the download rates increased seven-fold, and lead quality skyrocketed.
-The sales team was also delighted with the readiness of leads to engage.
+The sales team was also delighted with the quality of leads to follow up.

 We used this approach for 2 years, constantly adding new industries and roles, adding new data from events and the sale team, moving out from Australia to the USA and Asia.
 In that time, these were the results:

 At the same time, the software became seen as the most advanced on the market, and CEO as an innovator and thought leader.
 As a result, more of his global competitors wanted to co-operate on joint bids, further raising the profile and credibility of the product and company, not to mention its revenue and profit.

 Competing in red ocean space is a scary prospect for any small Australian hi-tech company.
 Yet, if you focus on your inherent advantages, building credibility and thought leadership of your stakeholders, and exploiting the market opportunities that others don't see, you won't necessarily get eaten.